CChenLi/Music-Recommend-Model/README.md

 ## V3 Graph Transformer Contrastive Learning For Real-time Inference

+**Description:** Run GNN on most recent User-Song graph to update embedding for each song on schedule. **Training Objective:** The cos similarity between two songs' embedding represents the probability that they are neighbor.
+Query the save embedding the find songs that are most similar to the songs in user's liked list as recommendationo.

+> **Define:** Song-1 and Song-2 are neighbor if there exist at least one user, whose liked list contains both Song-1 and Song-2

 ### Considering the following mini example with only 3 users and 4 tracks/songs
 **Build the dataset by [dataset.SpotifyGraph2](https://github.com/CChenLi/Music-Recommend-Model/blob/319c50305a1d241d67bccc529edb7dc231120c4d/src/datasets.py#L174) and the following the the visualization of the procedure**

 <img src="https://user-images.githubusercontent.com/63531857/166812293-6149f381-9f76-4d2a-94bd-d1fa192d2094.png" width="600" />

+- **Optimization detail:** By computing and saving **B** using **sparse adjacent matrix multiplication**, we are able to find the neighbor of any song in O(1) time.
+Otherwise, we need to search through all user's likedlist to check if two songs are neighbor, that's O(N^2).
+- Caching **B** makes following sampling for training data super efficient.
+Without this optimization, the training won't finish unitl I finish my degree.

 **Using Contrastive self-supervised pipeline to train the Encoder on the dataset by, code in [trainG2](https://github.com/CChenLi/Music-Recommend-Model/blob/319c50305a1d241d67bccc529edb7dc231120c4d/src/train.py#L90) and [SpotifyGraph2.getitem](https://github.com/CChenLi/Music-Recommend-Model/blob/319c50305a1d241d67bccc529edb7dc231120c4d/src/datasets.py#L284)**